Tryware/Wayfire-Lavender/README.md

 I use the gtk theme "Material-Black-Plum-4.0" from "Material-Themes" and the Kvantum theme "Black-Plum" from "Black-Colors".
 The gtk theme doesn't combine that well with the rice itself but it's the closest one i found that was faithful to the theme.
 It also had some conflicts with the wofi so i had to change some things (like the input border) but nothing that relevant.

 # Icons and Cursor
 I use Tela-Purple-Dark but before i used Dark-Papirus, you can see both in use at the print and install the one you think it combines better.
-Oh yeah and Sunity-cursors as cursor
+Oh yeah and Sunity-cursors as cursor.

 # Screenshots